Estimating within-cluster and between-cluster spillover effects in randomized saturation designs: Real data analysis

 We now present the results of our proposed estimators.
 We organize the results into two parts: Table~\ref{tab:conditional_effects} reports the conditional direct and indirect effects, and Table~\ref{tab:marginal_effects} reports the in-policy marginal direct and indirect effects.
 For each estimand, we report three estimators: the Horvitz--Thompson estimator, the H\'{a}jek estimator, and the covariate-adjusted estimator.

 Overall, the H\'{a}jek estimator provides more precise estimates than the Horvitz--Thompson estimator, with standard errors typically 50--70\% smaller.
 This is consistent with the well-known finite sample efficiency advantages of H\'{a}jek estimation \citep{aronow2017estimating, ding2024first, gao2025causal}.
 Also, the results are relatively stable between the H\'{a}jek and the covariate-adjusted estimator in terms of both point and standard error estimators.

-\paragraph{Conditional causal effects.} Panel A of Table~\ref{tab:conditional_effects} reports the estimated conditional direct effects $\hat{\de}^{*}(s,h)$, which measure the treatment effect of village $i$ receiving a cash transfer, conditional on its exposure environment $(S_i, H_i) = (s,h)$.

-The results reveal several important patterns.
-Focusing on the more precise H\'{a}jek and covariate-adjusted estimates, we find significant positive effects on profits and revenues when villages are in high within-sublocation saturation but low geographic exposure environments $(S_i, H_i) = (1,0)$.
-In this setting, treated villages experience increases of 3,539 KES in monthly profit ($p<0.01$) and 4,159 KES in monthly revenue ($p<0.01$).
-This suggests that within-sublocation indirect effects create favorable conditions for treated enterprises to grow.
+Therefore, although we report all three estimators, our conclusions are mainly based on the H\'{a}jek and covariate-adjusted estimators, as we do not trust the Horvitz--Thompson estimator due to its instability.